 PROP 65 Business Requirements

-Proposition 65 requires business to notify California residents about significant amounts of chemicals contained in the products they purchase for their personal or professional use.
-While providing this information, Proposition 65 allows individuals to make informed decisions about protecting themselves from exposure to these chemicals.
+Proposition 65 requires businesses to notify Californians about significant amounts of chemicals in the products they purchase, in their homes or workplaces, or that are released into the environment.
+By providing this information, Proposition 65 enables Californians to make informed decisions about protecting themselves from exposure to these chemicals.
 Proposition 65 also prohibits California businesses from knowingly discharging significant amounts of listed chemicals into sources of drinking water.